the-power-of-trust/installer-script/detailed step-by-step instruction.md

 	`Ctrl+a, \`                — terminate this screen with all the processes

 1. **Finally**
-	`localhost:3070`   — check Web-Client UI in any browser (WebKit-based or Firefox)
+	`localhost:3070`   — check Web-Client UI in any browser
-	`app/conf_base.rb` — configure your node if needed

 1. For supernode
 	* If incoming connections are firewalled by default, you will need to add and exception for the node port `7733` (TCP).